There is week evidence that health literacy alone translates in behaviour change.

 AHI has developed several educational activities to provide experience and to construct knowledge.
 As they experience the world and reflect upon those experiences, school children build their own representations and incorporate new information into their pre-existing knowledge.

-Life skills development step-by-step approach:
+Life skills

 Community education

+The AHI model acknowledges the importance of parents on education of their children and involve them in educational activities such as the Quiz and the Health Detective game.
 These activities aim to motivate the whole school community to strive to uncover their true potential and overcome their weaknesses.

-These are free community entertaining with learning benefits.
+Importantly, these are free community entertaining with learning benefits.
 It is fun, and the learning through play quiz and the health detective game help enrich learning and develop key skills such as inquiry, expression, experimentation, and teamwork.

 Furthermore, it motivates the community to attend and retain the information presented in the community evening talk, which is the subject of the following quiz game.
 Moreover, it develop knowledge, intelligence, sense of community and belonging, social interaction, which also improves physical and mental health.